John Lennon: How a Lifelong Rebel Became a Voice for Change

-Many pages of the life of the founder, co-author, vocalist, and guitarist of the extraordinary band The Beatles, who opened the doors to British rock, have been documented and analyzed as historical events.
-However, the musician—who preferred to call himself an artist in both a direct and broad sense—gained unique worldwide fame not only for his musical contributions.
-A sharp wit and incorrigible free thinker from childhood, Lennon was distinguished by rebellion, which became his lifestyle.
-The search for harmony and destruction were equally present in his biography, along with a drive to expand consciousness and undergo psychological therapy.
+Many pages of the life of the founder, co-author, vocalist, and guitarist of The Beatles — the band that helped open the world to British rock — have been documented and analyzed.
+But the musician — who preferred to call himself an artist in the broadest sense — became famous worldwide for more than his music.
+Sharp-witted and a free thinker from childhood, Lennon made rebellion his lifestyle.
+His life balanced a search for harmony with impulses toward destruction, along with a drive to expand consciousness and undergo psychological therapy.

-One of the key figures of the 20th-century counterculture, Lennon made his creativity a tool of protest, becoming the voice of the left opposition.
-The name of the performer, composer, poet, artist, writer, and activist is written into the struggle for peace, freedom, and equality.
-The author of anti-war anthems and political manifestos returned his Order of the British Empire to the queen and dared to oppose the American president.
-He stirred public opinion and inspired supporters with personal courage, unafraid to pay for his views with his career and life.
-Perhaps the explanation for his legendary status lies primarily in this.
+As a key figure in 20th-century counterculture, Lennon turned his creativity into protest and became a leading voice of the left.
+As performer, composer, poet, artist, writer, and activist, his name is tied to the struggle for peace, freedom, and equality.
+The author of antiwar anthems and political manifestos returned his Order of the British Empire to the Queen and publicly opposed the American president.
+He stirred public opinion and inspired supporters with personal courage, willing to pay for his views with both his career and, ultimately, his life.
+That willingness may explain his legendary status.

 Childhood Drama

-John Winston, the newborn from Liverpool with Irish ancestry, was named after his paternal grandfather John Lennon and British Prime Minister Winston Churchill.
-The boy was born on October 9, 1940, in the port city in northwest England to sailor Alfred Lennon, who was at sea when his son was born.
-At 9 Newcastle Road, where John’s mother Julia lived with him, financial checks regularly arrived from his father—until Alfred deserted in February 1944.
-When the sailor returned six months later, pregnant Julia refused to accept her lawful husband.
+John Winston Lennon, born in Liverpool to a family of Irish ancestry, was named after his paternal grandfather John Lennon and Prime Minister Winston Churchill.
+He was born on October 9, 1940, in the port city to sailor Alfred Lennon, who was at sea at the time.
+Julia, John’s mother, lived at 9 Newcastle Road and received regular financial support from Alfred — until he deserted the family in February 1944.
+When he returned six months later, Julia, who was pregnant, refused to take him back.

 John with his mother

-In 1946, the father visited and took his son to Blackpool, planning to secretly emigrate with John to New Zealand.
-Worried, the mother and her partner caught up with them and argued with the father, who gave the five-year-old a choice of whom to stay with.
-Twice choosing the father, little John burst into tears when his mother left, and ran after her.
-To spare the child further anguish, Lennon’s parents agreed that John would live with his mother.
-After two social service complaints against Julia, the mother gave custody to her childless older sister Mimi, who lived with her husband in the respectable Liverpool suburb of Woolton.
-At their home on 251 Menlove Avenue, Lennon spent his childhood and youth, and for the next twenty years had no contact with his father.
+In 1946 Alfred visited and took five-year-old John to Blackpool, planning to emigrate secretly with him to New Zealand.
+Worried, Julia and her partner tracked them down and confronted Alfred, who then gave the child a choice.
+John twice chose his father, but each time ran after his mother crying when she left.
+To spare him further anguish, the parents agreed John would live with his mother.
+After two social-service complaints about Julia, she handed custody to her childless older sister Mimi, who lived with her husband in the respectable Woolton suburb.
+At their home on 251 Menlove Avenue, Lennon spent his childhood and youth, and for the next twenty years he had no contact with his father.

 House where John spent his childhood in Liverpool